pmichali/lazyjack/README.md

 * How to join on the minion nodes, as need token. (can use "kubeadm generate token" and put in config.yaml)
 * Create makefile for building/installing.
 Build executable for immediate use?
 * Modifying NAT64/DNS64 to support external sytems that support IPv6 only addresses, without translating.
-* Multipe successive runs of `prepare` will overwrite backup files.
-Instead of restoring /etc/hosts and /etc/resolv.conf from .bak files, reverse the changes made during `prepare`.
 * Is there a way to check if management interface already has an (incompatible) IPv6 address?

 ### Enhancements to consider